thealokpandey/Algo-comparision/README.md

 # 🔤Programming languages:-
 ➡️python:

-a. matplotlib
+1. matplotlib

-b. time
+2. time

-c. numpy
+3. numpy

-d. random
+4. random

 # 🧑‍💻Working
 There are in total 9 files, out of which the main.py is the head file which helps in calling all the rest file as per the choice of user.